Paul Y. Anderson

 Paul Y. Anderson (August 29, 1893 – December 6, 1938) was an American journalist.
-He was a pioneering muckraker and played a role in exposing the Teapot Dome scandal of the 1920s.
+He was a pioneering muckraker and played a role in exposing the Teapot Dome scandalof the 1920s.
 His coverage included the 1917 race riots in East St. Louis and the Scopes Trial.
 In 1929, he received a Pulitzer Prize.

 Background

 Anderson was born in Knoxville, Tennessee, to William and Elizabeth Anderson on August 29, 1893.
 He was the only son among the three of six children who survived infancy.
 When he was three, his father, a stonecutter, was killed when a faulty derrick fell on him in a quarry.
-To make ends meet, Anderson's mother returned to teaching school.
-Unlike most young men of the time, Anderson graduated from high school with a major in history.
-To help the family, Paul delivered telegrams and newspapers.
+Edmund Lambeth, believed the death of Anderson's father generated “much of the energy that was later to be channeled into long hours of investigative reporting.”

+His mother was a South Knoxville school teacher.
+When Anderson was old enough, he helped support his family by delivering newspapers and telegrams.

 Career

 Knoxville

 In 1911, Anderson, then 17, was hired as a reporter for the Knoxville Journal.